Yandina Creek, Queensland: Education

 Coolum Beach Christian College is a private primary and secondary (Prep-12) school for boys and girls at 2 Arcoona Road.
 In 2017, the school had an enrolment of 295 students with 23 teachers (20 full-time equivalent) and 23 non-teaching staff (13 full-time equivalent).
 In 2018, the school had an enrolment of 356 students with 28 teachers (25 full-time equivalent) and 24 non-teaching staff (15 full-time equivalent).

-The nearest government primary schools are in Coolum Beach and North Arm.
-The nearest government secondary schools are in Coolum Beach and Nambour.
+The nearest government primary schools are North Arm State School in neighbouring North Arm to the north-west, Coolum State School in neighbouring Coolum Beach to the east, and Yandina State School in Yandina to south-west.
+The nearest government secondary schools are Coolum State High School in Coolum Beach and Nambour State College in Nambour to the south-west.